 INTERNATIONAL ELECTROTECHNICAL COMMISSION

-A procedure to generate, discuss, r and publish ExTAG Decision Sheets
+A procedure to generate, discuss, report, and publish ExTAG Decision Sheets

 INTRODUCTION

 The uniform application of the IEC Standards used in the IECEx System is one of the basic elements to ensure that certificates are based on identical requirements.
-To improve uniform application, ExTAG Decision sheets are a method to minimize different applications at IECEx Test Laboratories (ExTLs) and IECEx Certification Bodies (ExCBs).
+To improve uniform application, ExTAG Decision Sheets (DS) are a method to minimize different applications at IECEx Test Laboratories (ExTLs) and IECEx Certification Bodies (ExCBs).
 Under no circumstances can an ExTAG Decision Sheet be used to modify or correct requirements specified in IEC or ISO/IEC Standards.

 The recommendations for uniform application are published as ExTAG Decision Sheets on the IECEx Web Site.
-If it is suggested that an amendment or change to a Standard/s may be required as an alternative to the preparation of an ExTAG Decision Sheet, the matter shall be forwarded to the relevant IEC Technical Committee/s responsible for the Standard(s.
+If it is suggested that an amendment or change to a Standard/s may be required as an alternative to the preparation of an ExTAG Decision Sheet, the matter shall be forwarded to the relevant IEC Technical Committee/s responsible for the Standard/s.
 The purpose of Ex TAG Decision Sheets is not to modify or "interpret" Standards however once an ExTAG Decision Sheet is published it is a mandatory requirement of the IECEx System.

 Procedure Steps

 Step 1 - First draft

+ExCBs, ExTLs or Members of the IECEx Executive may propose a Draft ExTAG Decision Sheet.

+Step 1.1 - Originator to contact the TC 31 Liaison Officer

+First, the Originator shall contact the TC 31 Liaison Officer to determine if there is any work currently underway for this matter that needs to be taken into account.

-ExCBs, ExTLs or Members of the IECEx Executive may propose a Draft ExTAG Decision Sheet.TC 31 Liaison Officer and may consultant Prior to preparation of a draft Decision Sheet, the Originator shall first consult with the Maintenance Team (MT) Convener for the responsible Standard, where applicable, noting that the MT Convener cannot prevent the Originator proceeding to issue a proposed draft Decision Sheet to the IECEx Secretariat.
-A copy of the correspondence should be sent to the IEC TC 31 IECEx Liaison.
+The TC 31 Liaison Officer provides input but cannot prevent the Originator proceeding to issue a proposed draft Decision Sheet to the IECEx Secretariat.

+As part of the draft the Originator shall suggest how the proposed draft Decision Sheet affects existing certified products and whether the DS shall be applicable to:

+- projects commenced prior to publication of the DS; and

+- all certifications issued after its publication; or

+- only for the new certifications (Issue No. 0) and their subsequent revisions.

 Step 1.2 - ExTAG Officers to edit the first draft

-The IECEx Secretariat, in consultation with the ExTAG Officers, shall edit the first draft, if necessary, via correspondence with the originator.
+The IECEx Secretariat, in consultation with the ExTAG Officers (ExTAG Chair and ExTAG Deputy Chair), shall edit the first draft, if necessary, via correspondence with the Originator.

-Once a Draft EXTAG Decision Sheet has been approved for circulation by the ExTAG Officers the IECEx Secretariat will prepare the draft ExTAG Decision Sheet (“ExTAG DS”) as an ExTAG document for circulation.The wording in the Question and Answer sections of the draft ExTAG DS and any accepted ExTAG DS shall follow the ISO/IEC Directives Part 2 requirements.
+Once a Draft ExTAG Decision Sheet has been approved for circulation by the ExTAG Officers, the IECEx Secretariat will prepare the Draft ExTAG Decision Sheet as an ExTAG document for circulation.

 Step 2 - Circulation of the first draft

-The IECEx Secretariat will circulate the Draft ExTAG Decision Sheet for comment to ExTAG Members except Chairs and Secretaries of IEC TC 31 and SCs However, circulation shall include to the IEC TC 31 IECEx Liaison who will coordinate the consultation within IEC TC 31 via the IECEx Web Site under ExTAG Committee Documents.
-At this time the IECEx Secretariat will issue an email circular advising the members of ExTAG and IECEx Management Committee (ExMC) (for information only) and the IEC TC 31 IECEx Liaison of the availability of the document for comment on the web site.
+The IECEx Secretariat will circulate the Draft ExTAG Decision Sheet for comment to ExTAG Members except Chairs and Secretaries of IEC TC 31 and Subcommittees (SCs).

+However, circulation shall include to the IEC TC 31 IECEx Liaison who will coordinate the consultation within IEC TC 31 via the IECEx Web Site under ExTAG Committee Documents.
+At this time, the IECEx Secretariat will issue an email circular advising the members of ExTAG and IECEx Management Committee (ExMC) (for information only) and the IEC TC 31 IECEx Liaison of the availability of the document for comment on the Web Site.

 The comment period is normally 6 weeks.

-Where the comment period is less than 6 weeks this must be justified and agreed by the ExTAG Chairman and identified on the cover sheet for the draft ExTAG DS.
+Where the comment period is less than 6 weeks this must be justified and agreed by the ExTAG Chair and identified on the cover sheet for the Draft ExTAG DS.

 Step 3 - Handling of draft ExTAG DS comments